datalayer-attic/jupyter-react-example/README.md

 ## Create your own create-react-app (version 5)

-You can create your own app and add the jupyter-react library.
+You can create your own app and add the Datalayer Jupyter React dependency.

 ```bash
 npx create-react-app jupyter-react-example --template typescript && \